Jean-Paul Coussan: Career

 Coussan won his seat in a runoff election held on November 21, 2015, over fellow Republican Andre' Comeaux.
 The two had emerged as the top two candidates from the October 24 primary election in which a third contender, Republican Jan Swift, was eliminated from further consideration.

 In his freshman term, Coussan has proved to be a competent negotiator in the Legislature, often working behind the scenes to affect change.
 He was part of the "Gang of Eight" as described by political columnist Jeremy Alford, who led the charge in 2016 to elect Taylor Barras as the first independent Speaker of the Louisiana House of Representatives, bucking the tradition of supporting the governor's chosen leader.
 Later that same year, Coussan was among the "Gang of No" who voted repeatedly against proposed tax increases and other tax measures pushed by then newly installed Democratic Governor John Bel Edwards, working instead on compromise legislation to put a temporary sales tax increase in place set to expire in 2018, providing time to craft long-term fiscal reform to the state budget.

-As a result of these and other voted during a series of special legislative sessions in his first year in office, Coussan was ranked the 12th most conservative member of the legislature by the American Conservative Union in 2016, which ranked legislators who vote "most consistently with the ideals articulated in the U.S. Constitution: limited transparent government, individual rights, personal responsibility, and lasting cultural values."
+As a result of these and other votes during a series of special legislative sessions in his first year in office, Coussan was ranked the 12th most conservative member of the legislature by the American Conservative Union in 2016, which ranked legislators who vote "most consistently with the ideals articulated in the U.S. Constitution: limited transparent government, individual rights, personal responsibility, and lasting cultural values."

 He was named a "Business Champion" at the Chamber SWLA's annual LegisGator Awards in 2016 and 2017.
 The Louisiana Association of Business and Industry gave him honorable mentions in 2016 and 2017 on its annual legislative scorecard, along with legislators who worked to advance "a platform of positive, pro-growth measures to improve Louisiana's economic climate."
 Also in both of his two years serving in the House, Coussan maintained a 100% voting record with the NFIB who named him a Guardian of Small Business.
 He was also named a Family Advocate by the Louisiana Family Forum.